Remote working is here to stay… How can your business adapt?

 With remote workers, the physical assets (e.g. laptops, desktops, tablets) are not in the office so you must have the best security software installed and kept up to date.
 Ensure devices are protected with a robust anti-virus solution and are updated regularly.
 Patch management can help as it will automatically update all devices on the corporate network, including those not physically accessible.
 You should also consider updating your remote working policies to state that employees should not use their own devices to access companies files and data when remote working, as you don’t know what level of security software they have installed.
 Modern endpoint detection and response solutions (EDR) are designed to operate outside the corporate network, helping prevent malware, enabling rapid threat detection and allowing you to initiate immediate response actions.

-Security Incident and Event Management (SIEM) Solutions
+Security Information and Event Management (SIEM) Solutions

 With remote working increasing the risk profile, SIEM tools are a crucial part of the data security ecosystem: they aggregate security-related data from multiple systems, such as firewalls, server and PC event logs, antivirus applications, plus more.
 They analyse that data to catch abnormal behaviour or potential cyberattacks and then alert internal or outsourced security teams.